muyangren907/flask_tg/readthedocs/concepts/asyncio.rst

 Why asyncio?
 ============

-Asynchronous IO makes a lot of sense in a library like daxiedewuyu.
+Asynchronous IO makes a lot of sense in a library like django.
 You send a request to the server (such as "get some message"), and thanks to `asyncio`, your code won't block while a response arrives.